kkbankol-ibm/fun-bi/README.md

 * Understand how this Python function can load data into [Watson IOT Platform Analytics](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html) from any REST Service
 * Build a dashboard using [Maximo Asset Monitor](https://www.ibm.com/support/knowledgecenter/SSQP8H/iot/monitor/index.html) to monitor, visualize, and analyze IOT asset data from external sources
 <!-- [IBM TRIRIGA Building Insights](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html) -->
-* Deploy, schedule and run these Python Functions in [Watson IOT Platform Analytics](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html) to retrieve data from Building Insights every 5 minutes.
+* Deploy, schedule and run these Python Functions in [Watson IOT Platform Analytics](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html) to retrieve data from Maximo every 5 minutes.
 <!-- * Define Assets in -->

 The intended audience for this Code Pattern is application developers and other stakeholders who wish to utilize the power of Maximo Asset Monitor to quickly and effectively monitor any asset to ensure availability, utilization and efficiency.